yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/permissiongrantpreapprovalpolicy.md

 A permission grant pre-approval policy is used to help administrators granularly control the conditions under which consent can be granted to a specific application.

 A permission grant pre-approval policy consists of a list of condition sets.
+An event matches a permission grant pre-approval policy if it matches _at least one_ of the condition sets in the **conditions** list.

 ## Methods